Toyota Camry Hybrid boot space & seating

 - 2MPG & CO2 emissionsThe Toyota Camry Hybrid’s emissions and economy are on par with other hybrids, but no match for plug-in rivals

-- 6Practicality & boot space - currently readingThe Toyota Camry Hybrid offers plenty of space and comfort for occupants, but ultimate practicality is compromised by its four-door saloon layout
+- 6Boot space, seating & practicality - currently readingThe Toyota Camry Hybrid offers plenty of space and comfort for occupants, but ultimate practicality is compromised by its four-door saloon layout

 - 7Reliability & safety ratingToyota is a byword for reliability, but the Camry Hybrid has yet to go through independent crash-testing